-In addition to his Pro Stock wins, Jeg Jr. was also a runner-up in the Super Stock class in Pomona at the 1995 Winternationals.
+In addition to his Pro Stock wins, Jeg Jr. also won the Super Comp title at the Spring Las Vegas race in 2012.

 Jeg Jr. is the only driver to win national event titles in seven different categories.
 He has won in Pro Stock, Comp, Super Stock, Stock, Super Comp, Super Gas and Top Dragster.

-With 58 Pro Stock wins in his career, Jeg Jr. ranks fourth all-time among Pro Stock drivers.
-Only Warren Johnson (97), Greg Anderson (90), and the late Bob Glidden (85) and have more titles.
+With 58 Pro Stock wins in his career, Jeg Jr. ranks fourth all-time in the class.
+Only Warren Johnson (97), Greg Anderson (89) and Bob Glidden (85) and have more titles.